 Throughout this book's eleven years in preparation, no exclusions were made in terms of subject areas, cultures, time periods, or even species.

-The book is accompanied by a CD containing all 18,000+ references cited in the book.
+The book is accompanied by downloadable resources containing all 18,000+ references cited in the book.

 Sex Differences is a monumental resource for any researcher, student, or professional who requires an assessment of the weight of evidence that currently exists regarding any sex difference of interest.
 It is also suitable as a text in graduate courses pertaining to gender or human sexuality.